sayo-hs/heftia/README.md

 Heftia can simply be described as a higher-order version of freer-simple.
 This is indeed true in terms of its internal mechanisms as well.

+### Compatibility with other libraries
+#### Representation of effects
+* Heftia Effects relies on [data-effects](https://github.com/sayo-hs/data-effects) for the definitions of standard effects such as `Reader`, `Writer`, and `State`.

+* It is generally recommended to use effects defined with automatic derivation provided by [data-effects-th](https://github.com/sayo-hs/data-effects/tree/develop/data-effects-th).

+* The representation of first-order effects is compatible with freer-simple.
+    Therefore, effects defined for freer-simple can be used as is in this library.
+    However, to avoid confusion between redundantly defined effects, it is recommended to use the effects defined in [data-effects](https://github.com/sayo-hs/data-effects).

+* GADTs for higher-order effects need to be instances of the [HFunctor](https://hackage.haskell.org/package/compdata-0.13.1/docs/Data-Comp-Multi-HFunctor.html#t:HFunctor) type class for convenient usage.
+    While it is still possible to use them without being instances of `HFunctor`, the `interpretRec` family of functions cannot be used when higher-order effects that are not `HFunctor` are unhandled.
+    If this issue is not a concern, the GADT representation of higher-order effects is compatible with Polysemy and fused-effects.
+    It is not compatible with Effectful and eff.

+#### About mtl
+* Since the representation of effectful programs in Heftia is simply a monad (`Eff`), it can be used as the base monad for transformers.
+    This means you can stack any transformer on top of it.

+* The `Eff` monad is an instance of `MonadIO`, `MonadError`, `MonadRWS`, etc., and these behave as the senders for the embedded `IO` or the effect GADTs defined in [data-effects](https://github.com/sayo-hs/data-effects).

 ## Future Plans
 * Benchmarking